8 Silent Signs of Body Dysmorphic Disorder

 You have an unreal perception of your body

 For example, a woman might “feel” fat even if her weight is considered completely normal for her height.
 “Those suffering from BDD will believe they look different than they appear,” according to licensed clinical social worker Edie Stark, MS, a psychotherapist and body image expert.
 When she asks people with BDD to draw an outline of their body, the picture will be distorted from reality.
 “It will match how the person views themselves,” Dr. Stark says.
 (Here are great ways to boost your body image.)

 You struggle with compulsive behavior

 Victims tend to develop compulsive ticks that can be mental or physical, explains psychologist Jana Scrivani.
 They might groom themselves excessively, pick at skin bumps, or constantly check the mirror.
 When in a room, they might always look around and compare themselves to other people.
 For example, it could be that their “obsession” that they have a certain flaw leads them to the “compulsion” to compare themselves to others in the room with them in order to alleviate the anxiety.
 While the behavior might temporarily ease their feelings of anxiousness, explains Scrivani, the behavior is akin to obsessive-compulsive disorder.
 (These are the OCD symptoms you should be aware of.)

 Your personal and professional relationships take a hit

-BDD symptoms consume a total average of three to eight hours a day.
+BDD symptoms consume many hours of a sufferer’s time each day.
 A sufferer’s efforts to change or conceal the flaw are hardwired into the brain almost like a survival instinct, according to Jodi Jaspan, body image expert and program director at The Light Program and Seeds of Hope.
 BDD can take a toll on jobs, education, romantic relationships, and even family ties—especially if the sufferer refuses to get help.
 This is a sensitive way to suggest that someone needs therapy.

 You constantly seek reassurance or approval from others